London Landlord Deposit Disputes Highest In the UK

 Can a Landlord Enter the Property Without the Tenant Present?

-If the reason for access is one of the ones mentioned above, such as an emergency, the tenant does not need to be present during inspection.
+If the reason for access is one of the ones mentioned above, such as an emergency, the tenant does not need to be present during a property inspection.

 However, tenants should still be informed.
 This is their home also, so it’s a good idea to let them know if you’ve entered, and for what reason.